 Side effects — Side effects of MAO B inhibitors can include nausea, headache, and difficulty falling asleep.
-In older people with Parkinson disease, selegiline often causes confusion, which may prevent it from being useful in this group.
-People who take antidepressants and MAO B inhibitors at the same time can sometimes develop severe high blood pressure, but fortunately this complication is rare.
+In older adults with Parkinson disease, selegiline often causes confusion, which may prevent it from being useful in this group.
+People who take antidepressants and MAO B inhibitors at the same time can sometimes develop severe high blood pressure, but fortunately this complication is extremely rare.

 Nonspecific MAO inhibitors are sometimes used to treat depression and must not be taken with foods that contain tyramine, such as aged cheeses and red wine.
 However, selegiline and rasagiline are specific MAO inhibitors, which means that they do not require dietary changes or restrictions.

 Dopamine agonists (DAs) work by directly stimulating dopamine receptors in the brain.
 There are several DAs available in the United States, including bromocriptine (Parlodel), pramipexole (Mirapex), ropinirole (Requip), transdermal rotigotine (Neupro), and apomorphine given by injection (Apokyn).

 Clinical trials have found that dopamine agonists are effective for controlling the symptoms of Parkinson disease.
 However, they are slightly less effective than levodopa and have more side effects, particularly sedation, swelling of the legs, visual hallucinations, and impulse control disorders such as compulsive gambling, eating, or shopping.

-Dopamine agonists may be used alone as an initial treatment for some people with early Parkinson disease, especially those who develop symptoms before age 65.
+Dopamine agonists may be used alone as an initial treatment for some people with early Parkinson disease, especially those who develop symptoms before age 65 years.
 In this group, early use of dopamine agonists may postpone the need for levodopa until later in the course of the disease.
-The use of dopamine agonists rather than levodopa appears to reduce or postpone the onset of motor complications and dyskinesias.
+The use of dopamine agonists rather than levodopa appears to postpone the onset of motor complications and dyskinesias.

 While dopamine agonists may control symptoms in the early stages of the disease, most people with worsening symptoms require levodopa within a few years.
 In addition, initial symptom control is usually not as good with dopamine agonists as with levodopa.
 Thus, when deciding which medication to use initially, patients and clinicians must consider the potential benefits of dopamine agonists (fewer levodopa-related motor complications if levodopa can be delayed) as well as the risks (possibly less effective control of Parkinson disease symptoms and more side effects).